 My first taste of parmesan crackers was many years ago through a holiday cookie basket we received and I loved them instantly.
-Could have something to do with the fact that I dont have a huge sweet tooth and I love love savory biscuits(cookies)of any kind.
+Could be that I don't have a huge sweet tooth and I love love savory biscuits(cookies)of any kind.

 These shortbread need a handful of ingredients.
-Flour butter, parmesan cheese and cashews is all of you need besides rosemary if you want to use, though it can be skipped altogether.
+Flour butter, parmesan cheese and cashews and fresh rosemary if you want to use it, however it can be skipped altogether.

-These are super crumbly, very cheesy and with some crisp wine, an absolute delight on the holiday table.
-You can use a mix of parmesan or romano if you want, but you do need a combination of sharp tangy cheeses.
+These shortbread though more of a parmesan cracker are super crumbly, very cheesy and with some crisp wine, an absolute delight on the holiday table.
+You can use a mix of parmesan or romano as well , but you do need a combination of sharp tangy cheeses.

 Add a savory touch to your cookie boxes with these or use them on your cheeseboards, they are great for snacking as well.

-- 110 gms salted butter, softened but not melting
+- 110 g salted butter softened but not melting

-- 100 gms grated parmesan cheese (grated super fine)
+- 100 g parmesan cheese grated super fine

-- 25 gms fine powdered cashews (use your spice grinder to grind raw cashews, you can use almonds as well, sieve to make sure powder is fine)
+- 25 g cashew powder use your spice grinder to grind raw cashews, you can use almonds as well, sieve to make sure powder is fine

 - 1 tablespoon rosemary finely chopped